Exploring Non--commutativity as a Perturbation in the Schwarzschild Black Hole: Quasinormal Modes, Scattering, and Shadows: Non--commutative Null geodesics, Photonic radius and Shadows

 To investigate the effect of non–commutative parameter on the shadow radius, we applied Eq. \ref{shadow} for various values of the $\Theta$.
 The results are represented in Table. \ref{Table:shadow}.

-For better visualization, we display an analysis of the shadows of our black hole for a range of $\Theta$ values with the help of stereo-graphic projection in the celestial coordinates $\eta$ and $\zeta$ \cite{singh2018shadow} in Fig. \ref{fig:Shadow}.
+For better visualization, we display an analysis of the shadows of our black hole for a range of $\Theta$ values with the help of stereographic projection in the celestial coordinates $\eta$ and $\zeta$ \cite{singh2018shadow} in Fig. \ref{fig:Shadow}.